-During rehearsal, provide positive praise when the skill is performed correctly (e.g., "Great work, that is exactly how you safely cross the street!")
+During rehearsal, provide positive praise when the skill is performed correctly (e.g., "Great work, that is exactly how you safely cross the street!").
 Provide corrective feedback when a skill is performed incorrectly (e.g., "That was a nice try, remember to look both ways before crossing")

-Keep in mind:
+Keep in Mind:

-- The age and skill of the person. - Ensure the person has the required readiness skills for the task.
-For example, if you are teaching tying shoelaces, the person must have the required fine motor skills. - In order for BST to be effective, all 4 components must be used in sequential order, with a repeated focus on rehearsal and feedback until the skill is acquired.
+- the age and skill of the person - the person's readiness skills for the task (e.g., if you are teaching tying shoelaces, the person must have the required fine motor skills) - ensure all four components of BST are followed in sequential order, with a repeated focus on rehearsal and feedback until the skill is acquired

 Miltenberger, R. (2004).
 Behaviour Modification: principals and procedure (3rd ed.)
-Belmont, CA. Wadsworth Publishing.
+Belmont, CA. Wadsworth Publishing